soldate/mini-bitcoin/README.md

 https://bitcoin.org/bitcoin.pdf

-mini-bitcoin is a simple bitcoin protocol implementation (except Merkle tree and script language)
+Mini-bitcoin is a simple bitcoin protocol implementation (except Merkle tree and script language)

 The goal of this project is to allow any Java programmer to create their own currency.